microsoft/BotFramework-WebChat/HOOKS.md

 ```

 This function will return a localized string represented by the identifier.
 It honor the language settings from `useLanguage` hook.

+To modify this value, change the props passed to Web Chat.

 ## `useMarkActivityAsSpoken`